Standard User Guide

 View

+Offers options to control the display, such as toggling toolbars, adjusting layout, and managing the visibility of different elements within the notebook interface.
 This is where you find how to hide the header, toolbar and line numbers (counting the number of lines of code).
 You can also call the cell toolbar and edit the cell's metadata, tags or attachments and choose the slide type for a presentation.

 Kernel